gphilipp/data-streaming-platform-pipeline/README.md

 +------------+------------------------------------------------------------------+
 ```

 Great, we have an API key that we can now use to run Terraform from within the CI/CD pipeline.
+Keep it in a safe place, we're going to use in the next steps.

 Now, create a subdirectory called `staging`
 ```shell